 The introduction of smaller businesses, has urged the BPO industry to increase transparency and reveal their policies, contracts and pricing.

-A high level of transparency is required to maintain trust between BPOs and vendors.
 Due to the highly competitive environment, many organizations have to adjust their policies to prevent them from losing business to more trustworthy organizations.

-Transparency also results in better partnerships between clients and suppliers, which is required for business innovation and better investment options (due to access to information).
 Government intervention has been a catalyst to the increased demands in transparency.
 Recently, the UK government has stated that steps will be taken to make sure there is transparency about outsourced services in response to requests for information.

 Other countries are also expected to come out with more transparency policies for the outsourcing industry over the next few years.